MultiQC/MultiQC/docs/core/reports/customisation.md

 ### Option 1: Dictionary of software name and version pairs

-The simplest way to provide version numbers to give names and versions:
+The simplest way to provide version numbers is to give names and versions:

 ```yaml
 software_versions: